 6 Timeliness and punctuality

-The index of net retail prices is published on the 10th or the first working day thereafter, following the month in which the data was collected.
+The consumer price index is published on the 10th or the first working day thereafter, following the month in which the data was collected.

 The statistics are published without delay in relation to the scheduled date.